JOJ0/mpc1k-seq/README.md

 If we closely examine the output for the 3 files we'd find these useful possibilities

   * --correct-bpm (-c) could correct the bpm of the sequence in files 2 and 3 (the copies)
-  * --correct-wav (-w) could replace the name of the Audio Tracks wav file so it's equal to the seq files name.
+  * --correct-wav (-w) could replace the name of the AUDIO tracks wav file so it's equal to the seq files name.
 Also in files 2 and 3 (the copies)

 If we would now use options -w and -c option we are getting the following output: